Written by

 Sometimes you have to bend a few laws to get the job done.

 That's right, Mike.
-You want to make it in this world, you do what's right for you.
+You want to make it in this world?
+Do what's right for you.
 Everyone else can fend for themselves.
 It's the only way.

 Rebecca smiles and snuggles closer to Bradley.